-In a move aimed at attracting foreign investment and further strengthening the Kingdom's capital markets, in June 2015, the CMA published the Rules for Qualified Foreign Financial Institutions Investment in Listed Securities (the QFI Rules) which allow Qualified Foreign Investors (QFIs) to directly invest in shares listed on the Tadawul in accordance with the applicable regulations.
+In a move aimed at attracting foreign investment and further strengthening the Kingdom's capital markets, in June 2015, the CMA published the Rules for Qualified Foreign Financial Institutions Investment in Listed Securities (the QFI Rules) which allow Qualified Foreign Investors (QFIs) to directly invest in shares listed on Tadawul in accordance with the applicable regulations.
 The QFI Rules have since been amended on several occasions to further encourage participation by foreign investors by expanding the definition of a 'qualified foreign institution' and relaxing certain ownership thresholds and limits.
-It is anticipated that the opening of the Tadawul to foreign investors will support increased participation by institutional investors and thereby reduce market volatility as well as encourage Saudi companies listed on the Tadawul to adopt international best practices and benefit from the input of sophisticated foreign institutions.
-In March 2018, FTSE Russell announced that the Tadawul would be classified as a "Secondary Emerging Market" in the FTSE Global Equity Index Series from its previous status of "Unclassified".
-The Tadawul was included in MSCI's Emerging Market Index in two phases in May 2019 and August 2019 and its status upgraded to "Emerging Market" status from its previous status of "Standalone Market".
+The opening of Tadawul to foreign investors was intended to support increased participation by institutional investors and thereby reduce market volatility as well as encourage Saudi companies listed on Tadawul to adopt international best practices and benefit from the input of sophisticated foreign institutions.
+In March 2018, FTSE Russell announced that Tadawul would be classified as a "Secondary Emerging Market" in the FTSE Global Equity Index Series from its previous status of "Unclassified".
+Tadawul was included in MSCI's Emerging Market Index in two phases in May 2019 and August 2019 and its status upgraded to "Emerging Market" status from its previous status of "Standalone Market".

-In 2020, the Government approved the listing of government assets planned for privatisation through a direct or indirect initial public offering on the Tadawul.
+In 2020, the Government approved the listing of government assets planned for privatisation through a direct or indirect initial public offering on Tadawul.